adrienZ/wordpress-composer-starter/readme.md

 1. run `composer install`
 2. At the root of your project, copy  the `.env.sample` file as `.env` and connect to your database.
-3. Go to `yoursite.com/wordpress/wp-admin/options-permalink.php` and hit the button `Save Changes` (it should generate your `.htaccess`)
-4. You're ready to go  !